EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/04-Product-Requirements.md

 - **P2 = Nice-to-have (optional)**

 1. **Hardware and Product Design**
-      * 1.1 The product shall be visually easy to distinguish from existing water/air quality testers as well as main competitors MEXYBE, PERFORMANCE GURU, bonoch, Nanezan.
-(P2)
+      * 1.1 The hardware should be somewhat portable (P2)
       * 1.2 The hardware should be durable (P2)
       * 1.3 The hardware should be compact (P2)